How do I issue a bulk upload to a DynamoDB table?

 AWS Database Migration Service (AWS DMS)

 You can use AWS DMS to export data from a relational database to a DynamoDB table.
 For more information, see Using an Amazon DynamoDB database as a target for AWS Database Migration Service.

-Consider this option if the data that you are uploading was originally exported to S3 from a different DynamoDB table using the DynamoDB export feature.
-This option is efficient for upload large datasets.
-This is because the export feature uses the DynamoDB backup functionality and doesn't scan the source table.
-There is no impact on the performance or availability of the source table with this feature.
+User this option if the data that you're uploading was originally exported to S3 from a different DynamoDB table using the DynamoDB export feature.
+This option is efficient for upload large datasets because the export feature uses the DynamoDB backup functionality and doesn't scan the source table.
+There is no impact on the performance or availability of the source table.
 For more information, see Using AWS Glue and Amazon DynamoDB export.